-As stated in "A Establishment of an Independent Special Committee at the Company" in "(6) Measures to Ensure the Fairness of the Tender Offer, Including Measures to Ensure the Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" below, the special committee appointed PwC as its own financial advisor and third-party valuation institution after considering several candidate financial advisors and third-party valuation institutions in terms of their independence, expertise, accomplishments, and other matters.
+As stated in "A Establishment of an Independent Special Committee at the Company" in "(6) Measures to Ensure the Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" below, the special committee appointed PwC as its own financial advisor and third-party valuation institution after considering several candidate financial advisors and third-party valuation institutions in terms of their independence, expertise, accomplishments, and other matters.
 Also, only a fixed-amount of compensation, which is payable regardless of whether the Transactions succeed, will be paid to PwC in connection with the Transactions, and no contingency compensation, which is payable subject to completion of the Transactions, including the Tender Offer, and other conditions, will be paid.